MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/get-package-sas-uri.md

 # Get package SAS URI API
 **Applies to:**
-- Windows Defender Advanced Threat Protection (Windows Defender ATP)
+- Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)

 [!include[Prerelease information](prerelease.md)]

 Get a URI that allows downloading of an [investigation package](collect-investigation-package-windows-defender-advanced-threat-protection-new.md).

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Use Windows Defender ATP APIs](apis-intro.md)
+To learn more, including how to choose permissions, see [Use Microsoft Defender ATP APIs](apis-intro.md)

 Permission type |	Permission	|	Permission display name :---|:---|:---